amine187/customer-manager/README.md

 ## Production server

-After build the project you can un `npm run start` for a prod server.
+After build the project you can run `npm run start` for a prod server.
 Navigate to `http://localhost:3000/`.

 ## Running unit tests

 Run `npm run test:ui` to execute the unit tests of frontend side via [Karma](https://karma-runner.github.io).

 Run `npm run test:api` to execute the unit tests for the node REST API via [Mocha](https://mochajs.org).

 ## Deployment application